Saiful Bukhari Azlan: Early career

 After being dismissed from UNITEN, Saiful became a volunteer worker at the Petaling Jaya branch office of the People's Justice Party (PKR).
 He was later appointed as a personal assistant to party leader, Anwar Ibrahim.
 One of his duties as personal assistant was to organize meetings with parliamentary members wanting to switch over to the People's Justice Party.
 The meetings were held in a privately owned condominium in Desa Damansara (Damansara Heights), Kuala Lumpur, Malaysia.
 He accompanied Anwar on several of his overseas trips during this period including travel to Hong Kong (early May 2008), Bangkok (late May 2008) and Singapore (16 June and 18 June 2008), according to his passport.
 Saiful was also used to assist Anwar's chief of staff in creating and arranging Anwar's schedule.

 Saiful is an avid blogger and his blog has popular followings among pro-opposition as well as pro-government groups.
 In his blog, he once accused Anwar of trying to persuade members of parliament to jump parties.

 Political career

 Saiful contested as an independent candidate in the Port Dickson by-election held on 13 October 2018 after the seat was vacated by its incumbent member of parliament Danyal Balagopal Abdullah to enable Anwar to contest and be elected back to the parliament.
-Saiful only managed to get 82 votes and lost his electoral deposit in the seven-corners by-election which was won by Anwar with a majority of 23,560 votes on 13 October 2018.
+Saiful only managed to get 82 votes and lost his electoral deposit in the seven-cornered by-election which was won by Anwar with a majority of 23,560 votes on 13 October 2018.

-In 2021, he has joined the BERSATU as his first political platform after involving himself in the political arena without any political party officially.
+In 2021, he joined the BERSATU as his first political platform after involving himself in the political arena without any political party officially.